saghul/pyuv/docs/tcp.rst

         Callback signature: ``callback(tcp_handle, error)``.

-    .. py:method:: close([callback])

-        :param callable callback: Callback to be called after the handle has been closed.

-        Close the ``TCP`` handle.
-After a handle has been closed no other operations can be performed on it.

-        Callback signature: ``callback(tcp_handle)``.

     .. py:method:: write(data, [callback])

         :param object data: Data to be written on the ``TCP`` connection.
 It can be any Python object conforming